 Synergies: This course connects with virtually every other domain in both pure and applied mathematics.

 Leads to: The following modules have this module listed as assumed knowledge or useful background:

 - MA475 Riemann Surfaces

 - MA448 Hyperbolic Geometry

-Content: The course focuses on the properties of differentiable functions on the complex plane.
-Unlike real analysis, complex differentiable functions have a large number of amazing properties, and are very "rigid'' objects.
+Content: The module focuses on the properties of differentiable functions on the complex plane.
+Unlike real analysis, complex differentiable functions have a large number of amazing properties, and are very rigid objects.
 Some of these properties have been explored already in second year core.
 Our goal will be to push the theory further, hopefully revealing a very beautiful classical subject.